still-redux/still-redux/README.md

 # still-redux

 `Still-redux` is a utility that provides fast development of `redux` applications with a good developer experience.
-It's not a state manager, but a small wrapper around `redux` and is suitable for use in projects where `react-redux` is already used.
+It's not a state manager, but a small wrapper around `react-redux` and is suitable for use in projects where `react-redux` is already used.

 Made with respect to:
 :star_struck: good api for fast development